guyfridge/etcd_backup/README.md

 ## Steps to Take
 1. Backing up the etcd cluster data
 2. Creating and verifying the namespaces
+3. Create a network policy that only allows pods within the desired namespace to communicate with one another
-3. Generating a certificate and private key in the worker node
+4. Generating a certificate and private key in the worker node
-4. Upgrading the Kubernetes cluster with the latest version
+5. Upgrading the Kubernetes cluster with the latest version

 ## Backing Up the ETCD Cluster Data